ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+self against the chimney, and apparently
+plunged into a state of profound medi­
+tation.
+Finding, npon inquiry, that he
+belonged to the 9th Illinois, one of the
+most gallantly behaving and heavy loos­
+ing regiments at the Fort DoheTson bat­
+tie, and part ot which was aboard, I be­
 gan to interrogate him on the subject.
 His philosophy was so much in the Fall­
 staffian vein, that I will give his views in